-Depending on their purpose, there are four common types of materials involved in the use of today’s brake pads.
+There are four common types of materials involved in the use of today’s brake pads.
 These types include:

 Squealing during braking – This occurs when pad depth becomes so thin that contact between the caliper housing and the rotor itself can occur.

-Grinding sounds during braking – This represents one of the most common of all tale-tells, and occurs when the disc caliper comes in direct contact with the rotor.
+Grinding sounds during braking – This represents one of the most common of all tale-tells and occurs when the disc caliper comes in direct contact with the rotor.
 If you hear this sound, you should respond immediately.

 Brake pedal vibration – Similar to the issue of pedal play, vibration during the braking evolution suggests a requirement to replace your brake pads.
 You can read more about how to replace brake pads on our blog.
-Brake pad wear alarm on the dashboard.